ShadowedGold/gold-splitter/README.md

 ### What doesn't it handle yet?

-If you put in less than a copper worth of stuff (eg 0.1 in the copper field, or 0.01 in the silver field)
+If you put in less than a copper worth of stuff (eg 0.1 in the copper field, or 0.01 in the silver field).

 ### How do checkboxes behave?